Academic Probation, Suspension, and Dismissal

 Readmission and Dismissal

 Students who have been suspended ordinarily may not enroll in any UMF courses until they have been readmitted.
-Normally a student who is suspended may not apply for readmission to UMF for a period of 12 months.
-A student who is suspended for a second time may not apply for readmission for five years.
-(For further information, see Readmission Policy in the Admission section of the UMF Catalog.)
-Students who are suspended for a third time are permanently dismissed from the university and may not apply for readmission.
+Normally a student who is suspended may not apply for readmission to UMF for a period of one semester.
+A student who is suspended for a second time may not apply for readmission for two years.
+A student who is suspended for a third time may not apply for readmission for five years.
+Students who are suspended for a fourth time are permanently dismissed from the university and may not apply for readmission.